-- Ensure that interface C is able to access the download servers at download.websense.com.
+- ◆ Ensure that interface C is able to access the download servers at download.websense.com.
 (As an alternative, some sites configure the P1 proxy interface to download the Websense Master Database as well as other security updates.
-This change must be made in the TRITON - Web Security console.
-In that situation, interface C does not require Internet access.) - Make sure the above address is permitted by all firewalls, proxy servers, routers, or host files controlling the URLs that the C interface can access.
+This change must be made in the Web Security manager console.
+In that situation, interface C does not require Internet access.) - ◆ Make sure the above address is permitted by all firewalls, proxy servers, routers, or host files controlling the URLs that the C interface can access.

-V10000 G2 and V10000 G3 Email mode
+V10000 G2/G3 Email mode